jreisinger/docs/data/notes/sec/go-tls.md

 * public key - can be freely distributed, used to encrypt a message or verify a signature
 * private key - must be kept secret, used to decrypt or sign a message

-to share a keys you might need a trusted 3rd pary -> certificate authority (CA)
+to share public keys you might need a trusted 3rd pary -> certificate authority (CA)